-How to build DIY storage ottomans for a small space that can be used for storage and organization, for sitting and as a step stool.
+How to build a DIY storage ottoman for a small space that can be used for storage and organization, for sitting and as a step stool.

 So, with my idea on paper, I started building them using just 4 pieces of pine.